microsoft/vscode-docs/docs/python/debugging.md

 - Pausing (breaking into) running programs
 - Custom startup directory

 The default launch.json includes a number of specific debug configurations available from the configuration drop-down.
 The default "Python" selection provides the standard configuration.
-See [Standard configuration and options](#standard-configuration-and-options) for a description of this configuration and the debug settings...
+See [Standard configuration and options](#standard-configuration-and-options) for a description of this configuration and the debug settings.

 Additional configurations are described in [Debugging specific app types](#debugging-specific-app-types).